T-Rahul/SpoC_128/README.md

 >DAT = A3EE0000

 Plaintext is A3EE and the key for the same case is provided as the fifth case of `sdi.txt`.
 The fifth case of `do.txt` is verified against which generated outputs ciphertext and the tag.
 The status of the verification (i.e, Success) will be printed in the `log.txt` file.

+`Controller flowchart` is the detailed state flowchart of the controller.